sumowll/BD4H-Bootcamp/web/hadoop-pig.md

 (FBFD014814507B5C,30:270.000000 700:1.000000)
 ```

-Next, we could join `targets` and `feature_vectors` to asscociate feature vector with target
+Next, we can join `targets` and `feature_vectors` to asscociate feature vector with target
 ```pig
 grunt> samples = JOIN targets BY patientid, feature_vectors BY patientid;
 grunt> DESCRIBE samples;